HKU-BAL/Clair3/docs/pileup_training.md

 'hg004.bed'
 )

-# Each line represents one unified VCF file for each sample
+# Each line represents one representation-unified VCF file for each sample
 UNIFIED_VCF_FILE_PATH=(
 'hg002_1000.unified.vcf.gz'
 'hg002_800.unified.vcf.gz'
 'hg004_1000.unified.vcf.gz'
 )

-# Chromosome prefix ("chr" if chromosome names have the "chr"-prefix)
+# Chromosome prefix ("chr" if chromosome names have the "chr" prefix)
 CHR_PREFIX="chr"

-# array of chromosomes (do not include "chr"-prefix) to training in all sample
+# array of chromosomes (do not include tge "chr" prefix) to train in all sample
-## pls note that we have excluded chr20 as a hold-out set, so do not use chr20 for training.
+## pls note that in the pretrained Clair3 models, we have excluded chr20 as a hold-out set.
 CHR=(21 22)

 # Number of threads to be used
-THREADS=24
+THREADS=8

 # Number of chucks to be divided into for parallel processing
 chunk_num=15